 PIN NAME FUNCTION 1 Ю 1-Wire Bus Interface and Parasitic Power Supply.
-Open-drain pin that requires external pullup resistor.
-2, 3, 5 N.C.
-No Connection 4 GND Ground Supply 6 PIOA (DONE) Open-Drain PIOA Channel and Chain Output.
-For sequence detection, PIOA must be connected to PIOB of the next device in the chain; leave open or connect to GND for the last device in the chain.
-7 PIOB (EN) Open-Drain PIOB Channel and Chain Input.
-For sequence detection, PIOB of the first device in the chain must be connected to GND.
-8 V DD Power Supply.
-Must be connected to GND for operation in parasite-power mode.
+Open-drain, requires external pullup resistor.
+4 GND Ground Supply 2, 3, 5 N.C.
+No Connection 6 PIOA (DONE\) Open-Drain PIOA Channel and Chain Output .
+For sequence detection, PIOA must be connected to PIOB of the next device in the chain; leave open or tie to GND for the last device in the chain.
+7 PIOB (EN\) Open-Drain PIOB Channel and Chain Input .
+For sequence detection, PIOB of the first device in the chain must be tied to GND.
+8 $V{DD}$ Power Supply Pin.
+Must be tied to GND for operation in parasite power mode.